YourSweetPotato/Sun-GAG-Macro/README.md

 	Then search your ahkv2 file path and paste it in the BOT python file

-	And finally open a terminal (Windows + R), type cmd, now the path of your BOT file and then type : python BOT.py 		to start the bot
+	And finally open a terminal (Windows + R), type cmd, now type "cd pathofyourbotfile" and then type : python BOT.py 		to start the bot
 Now simply type !rejoin on your discord server and that's it ig